AMD RDNA3.5 system optimization#

 The ROCm compatibility tables can be found at the following links:

-However, for Strix Halo there are additional kernel version requirements, which are described in the following section.
+AMD Ryzen AI Max series APUs (gfx1151) have additional kernel version requirements, as described in the following section.

 Required kernel version#

-Support for Strix Halo requires specific fixes in the Linux kernel that update internal limits in the AMD KFD driver to ensure correct queue creation and memory availability checks.
-Without these updates, GPU compute workloads may fail to initialize or behave unpredictably.
-The necessary Linux kernel patches have been merged upstream and are included in Linux kernel 6.18.4 and newer releases.
+Support for AMD Ryzen AI Max series APUs requires specific Linux kernel fixes that update internal limits in the AMD KFD driver to ensure correct queue creation and memory availability checks.
+Without these updates, GPU compute workloads might fail to initialize or exhibit unpredictable behavior.

-The following commits are required for Strix Halo support:
+The following commits are required for AMD Ryzen AI Max series support:

 The table below reflects compatibility for AMD-released pre-built ROCm binaries only.
-Distributions that ship native ROCm packaging may provide different support levels.
+Distributions that ship native ROCm packaging might provide different support levels.

 Unsupported combination